amandaortega/EVeP/README.md

 Prerequisites
 -------------

 - libMR - Library for Meta-Recognition and Weibull based calibration of SVMdata.
 Used to apply the methods founded on the Extreme Value Theory.
 Available at https://pypi.org/project/libmr/.
 More information can be found in Scheirer, W. J., Rocha, A., Micheals, R. J., & Boult, T. E. (2011).
 Meta-recognition: The theory and practice of recognition score analysis.
 IEEE transactions on pattern analysis and machine intelligence, 33(8), 1689-1695.
+To install: pip install libmr

 - MLflow - Open source platform to manage the ML lifecycle.
 Used to generate the results of the experiments.
 Available at https://mlflow.org/.
+To install: pip install mlflow

+Other packages:

+- sklearn: pip3 install sklearn
+- tqdm: pip install tqdm
+-

 Project layout
 --------------